 I. After Hearing Aid Purchase

 The hearing aid dispenser must complete the Initial Fitting Acknowledgements section on Hearing Aid Fitting and Post-Fitting Report (VR3105E) and submit the report to TWC-VR immediately upon receipt of the customer’s signature, which indicates receipt of the hearing aids.

+Post-Fitting Appointment Requirements:

+This appointment should ideally be scheduled during the initial fitting.

-The hearing aid dispenser must schedule an appointment with the customer to return for post-fitting no later than 14 days after the date the customer received the hearing aids.
-If the customer does not attend an appointment with the dispenser within 14 days of receiving the hearing aids, the dispenser must notify TWC-VR staff that the customer has not returned for the post-fitting appointment.
-If the customer does not keep the post-fitting appointment, TWC-VR staff must contact the customer before the 30-day trial period ends to verify that the customer has received and is satisfied with the hearing aids.
+If an appointment cannot be scheduled at the initial fitting or within 14 days, the hearing aid dispenser must notify TWC-VR staff.

+The customer must attend a post-fitting appointment within 14-30 days after their initial hearing aid fitting.

+If the customer misses their appointment, TWC-VR staff must contact the customer before the 30-day trial period ends to confirm satisfaction with the hearing aids.

 When the hearing aids are returned within the 30-day trial period, the original service charge covers any services for the replacement hearing aids.

 ...